 There is also a political dimension to the story: The White House wants and needs Solyndra to succeed so it can say that its stimulus investments were worthwhile and can create self-sustaining businesses.

-Energy Department money man Matt Rogers said as much when he blogged in May that “the new factory could create as many as 1,000 long-term jobs in operations and supply.”
+Energy Department money man Matt Rogers said as much when he that “the new factory could create as many as 1,000 long-term jobs in operations and supply.”

 White House photo: Lawrence Jackson